 Like much of southern Europe, the cafe is the heartbeat of the community.
 It’s where neighbors, grandmothers and businessmen convene to catch up on neighborhood gossip or banter political distress.
 It can also be one of the most intimidating places on earth as a foreigner for two reasons.
 One, every cafe has their own tribe, and finding one that speaks to you is a serious act of patience.
 And two, knowing what to order, or how to order it, is a regional affair in Portugal.
 So regional, and so very very personal, that it’s difficult to have two people agree on the definition of any one coffee style!

 Now, although we can’t particularly help with the first – that’s all you baby – we can absolutely help with the second!
 For coffee lovers visiting Portugal, let this be your comprehensive guide to enjoying outstanding Portuguese coffee!
-If you’re craving a guided tour of Portuguese cafe culture, we’d love to show you the rarely experienced native jaunts we love to call home!
+If you’re craving a guided Tour of Portuguese Coffee and Pastries, we’d love to show you the rarely experienced native jaunts we love to call home!

 Served in a 6 oz cup, it’s made like an espresso but allowed to run long to extract heaps of earthy goodness from the beans.
 If you’re looking for a creamy smooth texture, this may not be your desired coffee, but perfect for those who adore the flavor with a touch less viscosity.

 For Americans, this might be a good fit.
 Ground arabica beans are placed inside a cloth bag and steeped in hot water until the desired intensity.
 The only drawback is that it’s usually made with the same beans as your espresso; hence, the flavor is less nuanced than you would find in a lighter roast.
 While you can enjoy a full cup that’s lighter than an espresso, the flavor might not be what you’ve come to expect.